minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 To use your Fulcrum server when you're on the go, you can easily create a Tor hidden service.
 This way, you can connect the BitBoxApp or Electrum wallet also remotely, or even share the connection details with friends and family.
 Note that the remote device needs to have Tor installed as well.

-* Ensure that you are logged in with user "admin" and add the following three lines in the section for "location-hidden services" in the torrc file.
+* Ensure that you are logged with user "admin" and add the following three lines in the section for "location-hidden services" in the torrc file.
 Save and exit

   ```sh
   $ sudo nano /etc/tor/torrc